keithy/okay-php/README.md

 6. Zero dependencies

-    Does not need a functioning composer/autoload.
-Will not clutter your cool, lean code-base.
+    Does not need a functioning composer/autoload, will not clutter a cool, lean code-base.
-    Will not frighten your package users by loading lots of stuff, just for testing/require-dev.
+    Great for testing smaller bits and pieces (see .travis.yml for the non-trivial self-test example)

-7. Excellent basis for "Platform Tests" and White Screen of Death debugging
+7. Excellent basis for "Platform Tests", "healthz" style checks, and White Screen of Death debugging

     Platform-tests run to verify that the deployment platform, PHP runtime, and Databases and other bits and pieces are configured and working as expected.

-    When faced with the PHP - W.S.O.D. and no clues, a platform test/spec suite can check for common misconfiguration scenarios and tell you what is working.
+    When faced with the PHP - W.S.O.D. and no clues, a platform test/spec suite can check for common miss-configuration scenarios and tell you what is working.

 8. Compare Runs - see only the differences